aws-samples/aws-hpc-tutorials/content/09-hpc-kubernetes/04-provision-fsx.md

 kubectl -n gromacs get pvc fsx-pvc
 ```

-While the You should see output like the following:
+While the persistent volume is provisioning, you should see output like the following:

 ```text
 NAME      STATUS    VOLUME   CAPACITY   ACCESS MODES   STORAGECLASS   AGE